Crime prevention advice issued in relation to keyless car thefts in Eastleigh and Hedge End

 Re-programme your keys if you buy a second hand car

 Park securely or use your garage if you have one

 Use CCTV and lighting.

-We are working in partnership with manufacturer Disklok, to offer a one-time unique code (HPDSK15), which will be available for the month of July for Hampshire and Isle of Wight residents to purchase a steering wheel lock with a discount.
+We are working in partnership with manufacturer Disklok, to offer a one-time unique code (HPDSK15).
+This remains available for Hampshire and Isle of Wight residents to purchase a steering wheel lock with a discount.

 Residents can report keyless car theft to Hampshire and Isle of Wight Constabulary by calling 101 or by reporting it online.